remg427/misp42splunk/README.md

     - provide client certificate if required (and check the box to use it)

 ## Use Cases
+### Build a dashboard
+You may get fresh attributes from a MISP instance and save them under an index (for example index=misp).
+Then a dashboard can be build by using [this template](docs/misp_charts.xml).
+The result should be similar to [this video](https://www.youtube.com/watch?v=H2Z3gwJW7Fc&feature=youtu.be)
+Thanks to @ran2 for sharing!

 ### Hunting in Splunk logs
 Fresh IOC from MISP > saved searches in Splunk